T-Every/.github/profile/README.md

 Founding team:

-💡 Leonardo Moreno: the creator of the idea.
+💡 Leonardo Moreno: the creator of the idea. <br />
-💼 Gizeli Simionatto: the partner who does it all
+💼 Gizeli Simionatto: the partner who does it all <br />
-👨🏼‍💻 Vitor Marcante: the dark developer guy
+👨🏼‍💻 Vitor Marcante: the dark developer guy <br />
 👨🏻‍💻 Guilherme Datilio: the good vibes developer guy